 Ans: There is not much difference between offline and online examination as the level of difficulty will be similar.
 The pros and cons of both mode of examination is almost equal.
 If the candidate opts for offline mode, the candidates will not have any technical problems and will also be able to retain the question paper.
 Whereas in online mode, the candidates will be able to recheck and correct their answers, however the question paper will not be available to them later for reference.

-View more details regarding exam pattern FAQs - Click here
+View more details regarding exam pattern of JEE Main FAQs - Click here

 General Exam Day Guidelines